Artificial Intelligence in Drug Discovery: Applications and Techniques: Data, Representation and Benchmark Platforms

-One drawback of MoleculeNet, however, is that it does not provide explicit training, validation and test folds for all datasets \cite{fabian2020molecular}.
-To improve reproducibility, the ChemBench package from MolMapNet \cite{shen2021out} was proposed recently.
-MolMapNet also expands the MoleculeNet by adding pharmacokinetics-related datasets, such as PubChem CYP inhibition and liver mocrosomal clearance data.
-In addition to the benchmark datasets, Chemprop \cite{yang2019analyzing}, for benchmarking the learned molecular representations, was proposed in 2019, which systematically compared the fixed molecular descriptors (e.g. ECFP) and the learned molecular representations for molecular property prediction.
+One limitation of MoleculeNet, however, is that it does not provide explicit training, validation and test folds for the datasets \cite{fabian2020molecular}.
+To improve reproducibility, the ChemBench package from MolMapNet \cite{shen2021out} was released recently.
+MolMapNet also expands the MoleculeNet by adding pharmacokinetics-related datasets, such as PubChem CYP inhibition and liver microsomal clearance data.
+In addition to the benchmark datasets, Chemprop \cite{yang2019analyzing}, for benchmarking the learned molecular representations, was proposed in 2019, which systematically compared the fixed molecular descriptors (e.g. ECFPs) and the learned molecular representations for molecular property prediction.
 In Chemprop, models were benchmarked extensively on 19 public and 16 proprietary industrial datasets.
-Notably, Chemprop is related to the discovery of halicin \cite{stokes2020deep}.
+As a side note, Chemprop is related to the discovery of halicin \cite{stokes2020deep}.